fiorezy/Redoran-Extended---NPC-Dialogue/README.md

 ## OPTIONAL (FEEL FREE TO SKIP!)

 **WARNING** - Relationship Dialogue Overhaul has been known to **potentially cause crashes**.
 I have included it as an optional file for those who can't live without it (like me!).
 It's a mod that **cannot be uninstalled mid-game**, so choose wisely if you want to install this portion.
-You may have noticed a patch for RDO in Serana Dialogue Add-On Patch Hub, but you do not need to go back and select it.
+There is a conflict with Missing Follower Dialogue Edit that's incorporated into the main guide, so you may run into duplicated "Follow me." dialogue options.
+You may also have noticed a patch for RDO in Serana Dialogue Add-On Patch Hub, but you do not need to go back and select it.
 The changes in that patch are forwarded into the megapatch already.

 29.)
 Download [Relationship Dialogue Overhaul - RDO SE](https://www.nexusmods.com/skyrimspecialedition/mods/1187?tab=files&file_id=1171&nmm=1).